Korchy/blender_nodetree_source/README.md

 Version history
 -
+1.0.2.
+- Some improvements in bl_types conversion and with indents (deep)

 1.0.1.
-- Fixed bug with groups in compositor
+- Fixed the bug with groups in compositor
-- Fixed bug with tabulation in Mapping nodes sources
+- Fixed the bug with tabulation in Mapping nodes sources
 - Add "hide" node property to processing
 - Fixed ColorRamp node